duarteebarbosaa/duarteebarbosaa/README.md

 ### What I’m Learning

 Currently, I’m expanding my knowledge in the following areas:
-- Advanced Java and JavaFX for desktop application development.
+- Advanced Java for desktop application development.
 - Graph algorithms and optimization techniques for network simulations.
 - Statistical analysis and data modeling using Python and its ecosystem.
 - Best practices for designing scalable and maintainable software architectures.